jeff1evesque/raspberry-pi/README.md

 - `#local_enable=YES` to `local_enable=YES`
 - `#write_enable=YES` to `write_enable=YES`

-Then, `force_dot_files=YES` must be added to the bottom of the file.

-Finally, restart the FTP server:
+Then, `force_dot_files=YES` must be added to the bottom of the file, before restarting the FTP server:

 ```
 $ sudo service vsftpd restart